African Wildlife The Big 5 and Other Animals

 Safari & Tour Packages that include 'Big 5' game viewing

 These Tours & Safaris offered by African Sky devote part of the itinerary to 'Big 5' game viewing.
-From private guided tours that focus on various highlights in South Africa to luxurious fly-in adventures to some of the finest private reserves and safari areas in southern Africa.
+From private guided tours that focus on various highlights in South Africa to luxurious fly-in adventures to some of the finest private reserves and safari areas in Southern Africa.

-The most popular reserves and parks include the Sabi Sand in Greater Kruger and Phinda in Kwazulu-Natal.
+The most popular reserves and parks include the Sabi Sand in Greater Kruger and Phinda in KwaZulu-Natal.
 Favorites in Botswana are Chobe National Park and the Okavango Delta.
 Namibia's best safari destination is Etosha National Park.

 View Big Five Safaris